All Episodes

 Schumer shutdown watch is officially underway.

-Uh, hopefully that'll happen by the end of the week as well.
+Hopefully that'll happen by the end of the week as well.

-We're ready to bring these astronauts home, and hopefully we pray safely.
+We're ready to bring these astronauts home and hopefully we pray safely.

-And after talks with top U.S. diplomats in Saudi Arabia, Ukraine is ready to accept a 30-day ceasefire, and the United States said it was putting the proposal to Moscow and they were bringing it there.
+And the United States said it was putting the proposal to Moscow and they were bringing it there.

 The Kremlin said earlier that U.S. negotiators were flying to Russia.

-It said the Kremlin uh foreign policy advisor and U.S. National Security Advisor Mike Waltz had spoken by phone on Wednesday.
+It said the Kremlin foreign policy advisor and U.S. National Security Advisor Mike Waltz had spoken by phone on Wednesday.

 I know that Secretary of State Rubio is also actively involved himself in all of this as we speak.

-Um the Russian president Vladimir Putin himself said today that he was open to a ceasefire in the Ukrainian war, provided that a ceasefire led to a permanent end to the conflict.
+The Russian president Vladimir Putin himself said today that he was open to a ceasefire in the Ukrainian war, provided that a ceasefire led to a permanent end to the conflict.

 And we agree with the propositions to stop hostilities.